tracker1/demo-twitter-metrics/README.md

 Using Deno, mostly because it's a simpler approach to being able to create something like this quickly.

+## Dependencies

+- **Docker** - either docker desktop or community to run the compose file declarations.
+- **Deno** - JavaScript/TypeScript runtime for the backend api and metrics applications.
+- **Node** - JavaScript runtime and build tools for the frontend ui application.

 ## Running

 - Copy `.env.sample` to `.env`.